jamarsto/kiunzi-micro-frontend/projects/kiunzi-micro-frontend/README.md

 ## Acknowledgement

 This package uses and is inspired by `@angular-architects/module-federation` and `@angular-architects/module-federation-tools` by [Manfred Steyer](https://twitter.com/ManfredStayer).
-There were a few areas that I felt could be expanded and improved on, and I also thought that more could be done with schematics to get a full implementation up ang running without multiple tweaks to the generated code.
+There were a few areas that I felt could be expanded and improved on, and I also thought that more could be done with schematics to get a full implementation up and running without multiple tweaks to the generated code.

 ## Prerequisites